emildosen/beacon/docs/overview.md

 Beacon is an Azure Functions app that polls Microsoft 365 APIs for security events, evaluates them against configurable rules, and writes alerts to Azure Log Analytics.
 Designed for MSPs managing multiple Microsoft 365 tenants.

 This is a self-hosted solution that lives in your own tenant.
-Every tenant you wish to monitor must consent to the app registration you create.
+Every tenant you wish to monitor must consent to the app registration that is created.

 ## Tech Stack

-- Azure Functions
+- Azure Functions and Entra ID app with federated authentication
 - Azure Log Analytics with Data Collection Rules
 - Azure Table Storage for state management
 - Microsoft Graph API